CU releases revised 2020 football schedule

 At least, that's the plan.

-The Pac-12 released its entire 2020 football schedule on Friday afternoon, including the full 10-game slate for the University of Colorado.
+The Pac-12 released its entire 2020 football schedule on Friday afternoon, including the full 10-game slate for the University of Colorado (CU).

 CU will kick off its season on September 26 at Oregon with a start time to be announced.
 The home opener will be the following Saturday, October 3, when rival Utah comes to Boulder and Folsom Field.
 The Buffs will then travel to Arizona and USC the next two weeks before their bye.